RickofManc/vv-pizzas/README.md

 ## About

 Vera's Vegan Pizzas is a popular South Manchester based food truck.
 The popularity of this delicious "can't believe it's vegan" pizza often leads to long wait times to order.
 Whilst most customers are happy to wait, Vera feels she is losing customers before they order due to an absence of online ordering.
-Currently, there is a single point of contact to place orders via phone, and if this is frequently engaged, some customers order elsewhere.
+Currently, there is a single point of contact to place orders by phone, and if this is frequently engaged, some customers order elsewhere.

 ***